Have you heard this lately in your job search:

 “We think you’re a great fit for our company, just not the right one for this position.”

 All too often, we look at the interview process from a static, linear perspective: submit information, get the interview(s) and either get the job or not.
 I will grant you that not getting the job is frustrating.
-But, how you handle losing the battle can result in you winning the war.
+But how you handle losing the battle can result in you winning the war.
 (Like this thought?
 Tweet it!)

 Here are some pointers on how to do so:

 Create a system to reach out to each and every person you talk to throughout your job search.
 This is no different than a sales campaign.
-And the person who isn’t buying today may be ready to purchase (read: hire) tomorrow.
+The person who isn’t buying today may be ready to purchase (read: hire) tomorrow.

 This personal connection will get your calls, emails and requests answered quicker.
 Frankly, it’s pretty difficult to get any results networking without making a connection personally.

 Find out what you can do for them.
-Helping someone first is the quickest way to endear you to them.
-This is a super powerful social construct.
-Put it to work for you.
+Helping someone first is the quickest way to endear yourself to them.
+This is a super powerful social construct; put it to work for you.

-Not getting the offer—particularly after several rounds of interviews—is frustrating, no doubt.
-But you have worked hard to make it that far.
+Not getting the offer — particularly after several rounds of interviews — is frustrating, no doubt.
+But you’ve worked hard to make it this far.
 In this economy, getting to the first round of interviews is tough enough.
-So, when you do make a connection, treat it like gold.
+So when you do make a connection, treat it like gold.
 Managed well, these relationships can drive your job search for you.